eamondo2/openGL-Testing/README.md

 -Finish camera control [CHECK MARK]

---implement collision code for player
+--implement collision code for player <---- DO THIS.

 -Make it NOT Shitty